 Let me not hold you off anymore.
 Let’s get to the pattern. 🙂

-Before I show you the materials and the actual free crochet pattern, please also be sure to add this pattern to your Raverly Favorites by clicking the button below as that allows my pattern being shown to more people who might want to see it and also want to make it.
+Before I show you the materials and the actual free crochet pattern, please be sure to add this pattern to your Ravelry Favorites by clicking the button below as that allows my pattern to be shown to more people who might want to see it and also want to make it.

 If you add this pattern to you Ravelry Favorites and share it on social media as a link, I will be able to share a lot more free crochet patterns for you all.